 - Step #4– see whether the scratched part turns milky or green.

-To perform the gold scratch test at home you need to get your gold item (for example, a piece of jewelry, a ring) and find a place where you can make a small scratch.
+To perform the gold scratch test at home you need to get your gold item (for example, a piece of jewelry, a ring or a band or an armband) and find a place where you can make a small scratch.
 On the inside of a ring or under a clasp is fine.

-Create a mark deep enough to scratch through the top layer of gold.
+Create a mark deep enough to scratch through the top gold layer.

 Carefully apply a drop of nitric acid to the mark and see whether it turns milky or green.
 There will be no reaction if the item you’re testing is made of pure gold or is mostly made of gold.

-You also don’t want to apply nitric acid to something of great personal value to you given the potential permanent damage gold scratch does to the jewelry you’re testing.
+You also don’t want to apply nitric acid to something of great personal value to you given the potential permanent damage nitric acid does to the jewelry you’re testing.

 #7- How to Test Gold at Home With Ceramic Tiles?